MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-destinations.md

 > ![Vertical ellipsis](media/export-destinations-page-ellipsis.png "Vertical ellipsis")

 - Select **Export** above the list to run the export to all export destinations simultaneously.
-- Select the ellipses (...) after a list item and then choose the **Export** option to run the export for a single export destination.
+- Select the ellipsis (...) after a list item and then choose the **Export** option to run the export for a single export destination.

 ## Remove an Export destination